dtc-coding-dojo/main/docs/about.md

 ## Who are we?
 <div class="box">
   <p>
-We are a peer support network of DPhil candidates within the Doctoral Training Centre, University of Oxford.
-Students can submit computer related problems to us and with the help of experts we will guide the participants to a solution.
+We are a peer support network of DPhil candidates within the Doctoral Training Centre at the University of Oxford.
+Students can submit computer related problems to us and with the help of experts we will guide participants to a solution.
 Afterwards reports and, if the participants agrees to, code will be published.
+Thus over time we hope to generate a comprehensive database of problems and solutions for current and future DTC students to draw from.
 </p>
 </div>